 Revenue and Land Decks

 To process revenue accurately and eliminate manual revenue calculations, land and revenue decks must have complete information.
 However, royalty and working interest data from the acquired company is frequently incomplete and inconsistent across various business functions.
 This happens when critical information is housed in different places, often in spreadsheets.
-The effect is exacerbated when data updates do not happen concurrently across the business, leaving a wake of inaccurate data.
+The effect is exacerbated when data updates don’t happen concurrently across the business, leaving a wake of inaccurate data.

 For example, an E&P company found a significant number of royalty interest and working interest burden discrepancies between the land and revenue decks.
-The company realized that the deck information set up by the legacy company was not sufficient to process revenue.
+The company realized the deck information set up by the legacy company was not sufficient to process revenue.
 The company conducted a lengthy research and reconciliation process to align working interests, which allowed the revenue process to be automated and integrated in the new company.

 Take the time to understand what information is required in an acquisition.
 Armed with that knowledge, begin the cleanup process.

-E&P companies often find the acquired company’s well master data is incomplete or contains a mix of completions, gathering points, storage facilities and other cost centers.
+E&P companies often find the acquired company’s well master data is incomplete or contains a mix of completions, gathering points, storage facilities, and other cost centers.
 Moreover, the information describing each of the wells or completions may be inconsistent.
 Each well or completion has dozens of assigned attributes in the well master database for reporting and analysis.
 Attributes include spud date, production status, bottom-hole location, API number, impairment group, etc.

-Depending upon the size of the acquisition, a significant well master design and cleanup effort must be included in the integration plan.
+Depending on the size of the acquisition, a significant well master design and cleanup effort must be included in the integration plan.
 Any manual processes to report and analyze well information outside the systems should be eliminated as a part of the integration process.

 For example, the well lifecycle process often starts in accounting when initial expenses are allocated to the well.
-If property accounting assigns a cost center to a well which is not cross referenced to a well in the production system, consistent production and revenue reporting will be an issue.
+If property accounting assigns a cost center to a well which is not cross-referenced to a well in the production system, consistent production and revenue reporting will be an issue.
 Similarly, during an acquisition, the well lifecycle process begins again in the new company.